PCOS Diet: Foods to Eat and Avoid

 - White vegetables

-Refined carbohydrates lead to inflammation, which can worsen symptoms of PCOS, since inflammation aggravates insulin resistance.
+Refined carbohydrates lead to inflammation, which can make PCOS symptoms worse, inflammation aggravates insulin resistance.
 Here are some of the foods you should avoid if you suffer from PCOS.

 - White bread